probabilityspace01/Probability-Space/content/talk/Webinar1_ArnabISI/index.md

 title: The Banach-Tarski Paradox
 ---

 This is our first webinar, where Dr. Arnab Chakraborty of Inidian Statistical Institute, Kolkata will be speaking on *The Banach Tarski Paradox*.

+### Abstract

+Can you split a ball into finitely many pieces, refit them, and produce two balls, both identical to the original one?
+With magic, yes.
+With math?
+Well, yes again.
+This is the famous **Banach-Tarski theorem**, a theorem so mind-boggling, that it has earned the nickname **Banach-Tarski Paradox**.
+The proof requires more than basic arguments involving *countability* and *uncountability*.

+We shall present the proof with pictures.
+We shall lightly touch upon the implication of this theorem on measure theory. *Knowledge of measure theory is not a pre-requisite, though!*